Analysis | Has the Inflationary Wave Broken? Expect More

 That in turn implies that the greatest concern has moved from inflation to growth.
 In other words, we’re now more concerned about a recession than about inflation.
 That shows up very clearly in the relative performance of stocks and bonds (proxied below by the ratio of the prices of the most popular exchange-traded funds covering the S&P 500 and long Treasury bonds).
 When risk is “off,” then there is growing fear of recession and traders will buy bonds and sell stocks.
 The risk-off phases of the last month are marked in red.
 When risk is on, traders sell bonds and buy stocks.
 Once the initial shock of the Ukraine invasion had worn off, stocks enjoyed a rally against bonds; for the last month that has turned into high risk-on/risk-off volatility as views change on whether the US is heading for a recession in short order:

 So, the belief is taking hold that economic growth is already being choked out of the system, and that inflation is already over.
 That’s very questionable.
-The following chart is from a fascinating Man Group paper on investing in inflationary regimes by Teun Draaisma, Cameron Harvey, Henry Neville and Otto van Hemert, which can be found in summary form here, and with all the statistics you could possibly want here.
+The following chart is from a fascinating Man Group paper on investing in inflationary regimes by Teun Draaisma, Campbell R. Harvey, Henry Neville, Ben Funnell and Otto van Hemert, which can be found in summary form here, and with all the statistics you could possibly want here.
 The researchers identified six inflationary eras since the 1920s.
 Here they are, along with the performance of the stock market, and the recession periods when growth was negative:

 Several things jump out from this.
 First, inflation regimes seldom overlap with recessions, with the stagflationary 1970s the significant exception.
 Usually, inflationary eras tend to last somewhat longer than recessions (the Great Depression was the major outlier) and to end immediately before the recession starts.
 Second, the volatility of inflation has reduced dramatically in the last three decades.
 Typically when inflation is let out of the bottle, a period of sharply varying inflation ensues, with several separate peaks.
 This was the pattern both around World War II and during the “Great Inflation” era of the 1970s.
 Inflation may well have just made a peak; history suggests that we can expect subsequent waves and heightened volatility before it’s over.